 Areas of Expertise: Animal and environmental biology

 Thomas is an ecologist/behavioural ecologist whose research interests include invertebrate community ecology, conservation, pollinator behaviour, and insect learning.
-One of his key aim is to develop an understanding of how community structure is influenced by individual traits, including behaviour.
+One of his key aims is to develop an understanding of how community structure is influenced by individual traits, including behaviour.

-MSc Animal Behaviour Applications for Conservation
+MSc Animal Behaviour Applications for Conservation (Course Leader 2015-2019)

 Editorial Board of Journal of Pollination Ecology (since 2013)